asartori86/advanced_programming-2018-19/lectures/c++/05_error_handling/readme.md

 [link to file](./04_assert.cc)

 The `assert` is a macro derived from the C language and it's contained in *assert.h*.
 It calls the `abort()` function, thus terminating the program, if the condition is false.
+The main feature of the `assert`s with respect to an hard-coded `if` statement is that the `assert`s can be "turned off" through the compile flag `-DNDEBUG`.

 CPL: chap 13.4 assert macro